damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 You've pushed your feature-branch to preview it on Staging; a minute later Patrick pushed his branch, so the Staging was re-written with his work.
 Aargh!!
 It was a third time a day!

 Idea!
-Let's use Slack to notify us of deployments, so that people will not to push their stuff if another one has been just deployed!
+Let's use Slack to notify us of deployments, so that people will not push their stuff if another one has been just deployed!

 ### Slack notifications